By Joseph C. Dean, P.E. and Steve Geusic, P.E. for the Director, Corrosion Policy & Oversight (DASD) [Materiel Readiness]

 - Corrosion Prevention and Control of Utilities and Buried Structures (1 PDH)

-A wide array of online, seminar and classroom training opportunities for the facilities community are offered by the professional societies.
-In addition, The National Association of Corrosion Engineers (NACE) and The Society for Protective Coatings (SSPC) offer an extensive list of corrosion centric courses and partner with DoD organizations for special tuition funding.
+A wide array of online, seminar and classroom CPC training opportunities for the facilities community are offered by the professional societies.
+In addition, The National Association of Corrosion Engineers (NACE) and The Society for Protective Coatings (SSPC) offer an extensive list of corrosion centric courses.

-For an expanded list of training resources see D, CPO Recommended Facilities Corrosion Training Summary Table and explanation.
+For an expanded list of training resources see the D, CPO Recommended Facilities Corrosion Training Summary Table .
 This Training Summary Table and the accompanying explanation identifies and organizes courses into "Tracks" (Basic, Subject Matter Expert, Inspector, Construction Surveillance, designer, Sustainment, Field Professional, and Acquisition) and "Levels" (Basic, Intermediate, and Advanced).
-Contacts and tuition information (DoD government employees only) are also provided.

 - American Institute of Architects – AIA Continuing Education